 - Start with a strong intro / vision

-- Show problems
+- Show problems and offer solutions

 - Identify market opportunities